DEVOTIONALS

 they still look for ways to lift the spirits of others.
 They enjoy

-harm, discourage, or disrespect them.
+ways to harm, discourage, or disrespect others.
+In fact, they

 but love is our greatest emotional need.
 However, living a life